 SCUP helped many of us to deploy third-party software updates for many years.
 Now, SCCM doesn’t require SCUP to deploy Third-party updates.
-Let’s dive into the SCCM third-party software updates setup.
+Let’s dive into the SCCM third-party software update setup.

 Introduction

-The following are some of the questions which will help you to get ready for third-party software update setup.
+The following are some of the questions that will help you get ready for a third-party software update setup.

 Video Guide – SCCM Third-Party Software Updates Setup Step by Step Guide Post Video Guide